microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 Specifying these values as environment variables instead of vcpkg command line arguments is by design as the GitHub Actions Cache binary caching provider can only be used from a GitHub Actions workflow.

-Once the environment variables have been exported, vcpkg can be then be run with the GitHub Actions binary caching provider like this:
+Once the environment variables have been exported, vcpkg can be run with the GitHub Actions binary caching provider like this:

 ```yaml
 - name: Install dependencies via vcpkg